What You’ll Learn 💾

 Universal file format 58 (*.unv, *.uff)

-For import to 3D modeling and structural analysis software from different vendors.
+Used for import into 3D modeling and structural analysis software from different vendors.

 Famos (*.dat)

-Famos file format export.
-Use channel colors can be checked to use DewesoftX channel colors, otherwise default Famos color is chosen.
+FAMOS file format export: The Use channel colors option can be enabled to apply DewesoftX channel colors; otherwise, the default FAMOS color is used.

 NSoft (*.dac, *.mdf)